cuadvancelab/cuadvancelab.github.io/README.md

 9. Add changed files: `git add <file>` or `git add -A`
 10. Commit changes: `git commit -m "your message"`
 11. Push changes to your forked repo:  `git push`
 12. Go back to your repository where you created your fork and follow the instructions on [github](https://docs.github.com/en/pull-requests/collaborating-with-pull-requests/proposing-changes-to-your-work-with-pull-requests/creating-a-pull-request-from-a-fork) to create a pull request (PR).
 Note, the 'head branch' should be the branch you made your changes in (the branch you created above).
-The 'base branch' should be 'master'.
+The 'base branch' should be 'main'.
 Don't forget to add a little description of your changes.
 Code maintainers will review the changes and merge it
 13. Once merged, the changes should reflect on the website

 Note: On subsequent changes, you have this repo already in your local machine and a fork on your github repository.
 To keep the forked repository up to date with the original repository, follow these [instructions](https://stackoverflow.com/questions/39819441/keeping-a-fork-up-to-date)